 Variations:

-Citrus Twist: Replace the lemon juice with lime juice, or add a splash of orange juice for a sweeter tartness.
+Citrusy Twist: Substitute the lemon juice with lime juice, or you can add a splash of orange juice for a sweeter tartness.

-Parmesan Crust: To maintain extra crunch, coat the fillets with grated Parmesan cheese and breadcrumbs before cooking.
+Parmesan Crust: Coat fillets in grated Parmesan cheese and breadcrumbs before cooking, to keep extra crunchy.

-Garlic-Lovers’ Sauce: To infuse the sauce with stronger garlic flavor, add minced fresh garlic.
+Garlic-Lovers’ Sauce: For a sauce more pungent with garlic, add minced fresh garlic.

 Conclusion: